TigranWeb/company_page/README.md

-# this is a Company page site
+# This is a Company page site

 ## Project stack is
 `reactJS react-router-dom`